M. T. Anderson's Thrilling Tales: Setting and major themes

 While the books would appear to be set in the contemporary United States, the world they portray is one where the bizarre and fantastic are constantly present and nearly overpower the "normality".
 Most of the wacky humor is built around this situation.

 Despite the constant use of clever, sometimes random comedy, the series does not lack serious, reflective moments.
 Friendship is a major theme, and much attention is given to the development of the three major characters.
 There is also an inherently nostalgic, bittersweet element.
 Other specific themes include timelessness, the passage of time, whales, immortality, eccentricity vs. conventionality, and down-to-earth earnestness vs. fame and high society.

 The villains in the stories are often too comedic or eccentric to be truly frightening.
 While physical conflict plays a large role, cleverness and gaining understanding of other persons and species also help save the day.
 The books are recommended for ages ten and up.

 Anderson stated that, "As a kid, I loved formula fiction," and, during a conversation with his editor, he thought about how it would be to write a book in that style.
 "I guess part of the whole thing with the post-modern age is not only did I write a book like that, but I wrote a book about books," he said.

 Reviews

 A review in Publishers Weekly of Whales on Stilts noted that the "humor is very self-referential", such as when "awkward Harcourt writers" follow Jasper and Katy around.
 The review praised Cyrus's illustrations, which "riff on comic books and 50s era advertisements".
-Another reviewer, form SF Site, calls Whales on Stilts a "tasty multilayered satire" and says that, "Anderson's humor is a step beyond that of Lemony Snicket, fearlessly poking fun at the details while never discounting our heroes' courage in the face of danger."
+A reviewer from SF Site calls Whales on Stilts a "tasty multilayered satire" and says that, "Anderson's humor is a step beyond that of Lemony Snicket, fearlessly poking fun at the details while never discounting our heroes' courage in the face of danger."